hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 annotations_orgDb <- annotations_orgDb[non_duplicates_idx, ]
 ```

-Note that some genes may not annotated.
-Our dataset was created based on the GRCh38 build of the human genome, using a specific version of Ensembl as our reference.
-It is possible that some of the genes have changed names in between versions (due to updates and patches), so are not present in this version of the database.
-We can check the number of NAs returned:
+Now, we can check to see how many genes do not have any annotation by counting the number of NAs returned:

 ```r
 # Check number of NAs returned